-While there may be plenty of days we’re left wondering how in the world we can keep parenting this intense child (much less retain our sanity), we will have no shortage of opportunities to push through, start over, and seek to show up as the best parent we can be for our complicated and amazing kid.
+While there may be plenty of days we’re left wondering how in the world we can keep parenting a child with ADHD (much less retain our sanity), we will have no shortage of opportunities to push through, start over, and seek to show up as the best parent we can be for our complicated and amazing kid.
 Raising our unique child has forced us to grow and adapt in ways we would never have thought possible.

 P.S.Want more support to grow your differently wired child to their full potential?